aphp/eds-scikit/contributing.md

 We use the Pytest test suite.

 The following command will run the test suite.
-Writing your own tests is encouraged !
+Writing your own tests is encouraged!

 ```shell
 python -m pytest ./tests